Skip to content

 How long is the typical wait for paediatric occupational therapy in ACT?

-Wait times for paediatric OT in the ACT vary depending on the service and your child's needs.
-Public services may have longer waiting lists than private practitioners.
-It's worth contacting several providers in Phillip to ask about current availability.
-If you're concerned about your child's development, speaking with your GP can help prioritise your referral and explore options whilst waiting.
+Wait times for paediatric OT in the ACT vary depending on whether you're accessing public or private services.
+Public services through the ACT Health system may have longer wait lists, whilst private practitioners often have shorter timeframes.
+It's worth contacting several providers to understand current availability.
+If your child has an urgent need, discuss this with your GP, who can help prioritise your referral.

 What does a first occupational therapy appointment involve for a child?